 As illustrated above, a staggering 686+ companies laid off employees in 2022.
 And in particular, 42.7% of layoffs were from the San Francisco Bay Area, one of the world’s most prominent tech hubs.

-The statistics below show city locations that have faced job cuts:
+The updated statistics below reflect up to May 31, 2023, and show every US city location that faced job cuts:

 Which US region faced the most layoffs in tech?